kanisterio/kanister/docs/functions.rst

-   `pod`, Yes, `string`, pod name of the container that you want to backup the data of `container`, Yes, `string`, name of the kanister sidecar container `includePath`, Yes, `string`, path of the data to be backed up `snapshotTags`, No, `string`, custom tags to be provided for the kopia snapshots
+   `pod`, Yes, `string`, pod name of the container that you want to backup the data of `container`, Yes, `string`, name of the kanister sidecar container `includePath`, Yes, `string`, path of the data to be backed up `snapshotTags`, No, `string`, custom tags to be provided to the kopia snapshots

 Outputs: